Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

-For the first application, we use daily prices (in levels, averaged over the hours of the day) to estimate our model jointly for nine different regions/countries: Baltics (BALT), Denmark (DK), Finland (FI), France (FR), Germany (DE), Italy (IT), Norway (NO), Sweden (SE) and Switzerland (SI); i.e., $M=9$.
-The data are available for the period from January $1$st, $2017$ to December $31$st, $2019$ in euros/MWh (megawatt-hour).
+For the first application, we use daily prices (in levels, averaged over the hours of the day) to estimate our model jointly for nine different regional markets: Baltics (BALT), Denmark (DK), Finland (FI), France (FR), Germany (DE), Italy (IT), Norway (NO), Sweden (SE) and Switzerland (CH); i.e., $M=9$.
+The data are available for the period from January $1$st, $2017$ to December $31$st, $2019$ in EUR per megawatt-hour (MWh).
 We follow the literature and choose day-ahead prices determined on a specific day for delivery in a certain hour on the following day.

-Prices for BALT and the Nordic countries (DK, FI, NO, SE) are obtained from \textit{Nord Pool}; the German, Swiss and French hourly auction prices are from the power spot market of the \textit{European Energy Exchange} (EEX); for the Italian prices, we use the single national prices (PUN) from the Italian system operator \textit{Gestore dei Mercati Energetici} (GEM).
-We pre-process the data for daylight saving time changes to exclude the $25$th hour in October and to interpolate the $24$th hour in March.
+Prices for BALT and the Nordic countries (DK, FI, NO, and SE) are obtained from \textit{Nord Pool}; the German, Swiss and French hourly auction prices are from the power spot market of the \textit{European Energy Exchange} (EEX); for the Italian prices, we use the single national prices (PUN) from the Italian system operator \textit{Gestore dei Mercati Energetici} (GEM).
+We preprocess the data for daylight saving time changes to exclude the $25$th hour in October and to interpolate the $24$th hour in March.
 As additional exogenous factors, we consider daily prices for coal and fuel and interpolate missing values for weekends and holidays.
 In particular, we use the closing settlement prices for coal (LMCYSPT) and one month forward ICE UK natural gas prices (NATBGAS) due to their importance for the dynamic evolution of electricity prices and potential cointegration relationships (i.e., $q = M+2 = 11$).
 The model also features deterministic seasonal terms (encoded in $\bm{c}_t$) based on the respective day of the week.